I hear Saint Patrick’s day is coming!

 - When the sugar is ready, lower your oven to 150ºC, add it spoon by spoon making sure the whites come back up to stiff peaks after each addition.
 Once you add all the sugar continue to whisk on high speed until the sugar dissolves and the mixture is cooler.
 Add one tablespoon of the guiness reduction and whisk until it's mixed.

 - Line another tray with parchment paper and use two table spoons to make your meringues and flatten them in the middle, try to make them all the same size.

 - Cook the meringues for 25 minutes.
 After that, with the oven turned off, let the meringues in the oven with the door closed minimum one hour.

 - Place the chocolate and milk in a small saucepan and melt over low heat.
 You can also do this in the microwave, stirring after 30 second intervals until melted.
 Stir in what's left of the Guinness reduction, the whiskey.
 Add the mascarpone little at a time and whisk until it's all smooth and combined.

 - With an electric mixer whip the cream until soft peaks form.
 Add the sugar and whiskey, whip until combined.

-- With a spoon put the chocolate on top of the merengue carefully so it doesn’t break.
+- With a spoon put the chocolate on top of the meringue carefully so it doesn't break.
 Top it with the whipped cream and raspberries.